HomieDerPrakti/skwd-wall/README.md

 >
 > Current known issues / WIP:
 >
-> WIP: Wallpaper Engine inconsistencies / bugs in comparison to Linux Wallpaper Engine.
+> WIP: Wallpaper Engine inconsistencies / bugs in comparison to (the real) Wallpaper Engine.
 This part of the application is still Work in Progress and does not have perfect coverage yet.
+Please report any issues you may find with Wallpaper Engine scenes ❤️
 >
-> WIP: Some parts of the program does not have keyboard navigation options.
->
 > WIP: Debian & Bazzite versions
->
-> WIP: Skwd-paper being able to be ran completely standalone without Skwd-deck organising smart features like hotplugging & restore on boot.

 ![Stars](https://img.shields.io/github/stars/liixini/skwd-wall?style=for-the-badge)
 ![License](https://img.shields.io/github/license/liixini/skwd-wall?style=for-the-badge)